SNHD-Development/FormSchemaRender/README.md

     - Add AddOnly Options in List
     - List Field Type can render Select with Options.Url properly
     - List Field Type can render Select with Options.Tags
+    - Select with Options.Tag can work with Options.Url

 * 0.1.8
     - Escape html special character in Textarea